ch-stark/argocdpoliciesblog/blog.md

       phase: Terminating
 ```

-In the following example none of the 4 evaluated Clusters has such a violation
+In the following example none of the 4 evaluated Clusters has such a violation.

 ![Check Terminating](images/policy-terminating.png)